 Should I keep my test coverage secret?

-Your repo's test coverage token is only used to identify your repo when submitting test coverage payloads.
+Your repo's test coverage ID is only used to identify your repo when submitting test coverage payloads.
 It can't be used to access any of your data.
-Find more details and instructions for resetting your token here.
+Find more details and instructions for resetting your ID here.